-- 1. Draw the functional block diagram of single bus architecture of a computer and describe the function of the instruction execution cycle, RTL interpretation of instructions, addressing modes, instruction set. - 2.
-Write assembly language program for specified microprocessors using different data representations. - 3.
-Design the ALU, Control Unit and CPU of a computer system. - 4.
-Design a memory module and analyze its operation by interfacing with a given CPU organization and instruction - 5.
-Given a CPU organization, assess its performance, and apply design techniques to enhance performance using pipelining, parallelism and RISC methodology.
+- 1. Draw the functional block diagram of a single bus architecture of a computer and describe the function of the instruction execution cycle, RTL interpretation of instructions, addressing modes, instruction set. - 2.
+Write assembly language program for specified microprocessor for computing 16 bit multiplication, division and I/O device interface (ADC, Control circuit, serial port communication). - 3.
+Write a flowchart for Concurrent access to memory and cache coherency in Parallel Processors and describe the process. - 4.
+Given a CPU organization and instruction, design a memory module and analyze its operation by interfacing with the CPU. - 5.
+Given a CPU organization, assess its performance, and apply design techniques to enhance performance using pipelining, parallelism and RISC methodology

 - 1. "Computer Organization and Design: The Hardware/Software Interface", 5th Edition by David A. Patterson and John L. Hennessy, Elsevier. - 2.
 "Computer Organization and Embedded Systems", 6th Edition by Carl Hamacher, McGraw Hill Higher Education. - 3.
-"Computer Architecture and Organization", 3rd Edition by John P. Hayes WCB/McGraw-Hill - 4.
+"Computer Architecture and Organization", 3rd Edition by John P. Hayes, WCB/McGraw-Hill - 4.
 "Computer Organization and Architecture: Designing for Performance", 10th Edition by William Stallings, Pearson Education. - 5.
 "Computer System Design and Architecture", 2nd Edition by Vincent P. Heuring and Harry F. Jordan, Pearson Education.